-Alcohol, hunger, anemia and cardiovascular disease all make you more susceptible to heat loss and cold weather injury.
+Alcohol, hunger, anemia, and cardiovascular disease all make you more susceptible to heat loss and cold weather injury.
 Smoking and use of smokeless tobacco can contribute to cold feet.
 Nicotine is a vasoconstrictor that limits blood flow to small vessels.

 Anxiety can also contribute to cold feet and hands.
-Anxiety increases perspiration of the hands and feet resulting in conductive heat loss.
+Anxiety increases perspiration of the hands and feet, resulting in conductive heat loss.
 Anxiety also results in vasoconstriction that limits blood flow to the extremities.

 When to contact your doctor

-Cold hands and feet can be a symptoms of other medical conditions.
+Cold hands and feet can be a symptom of other medical conditions.
 Most cases of cold hands and feet can be managed by being proactive and avoiding situations where you are exposed to cold or wet environments.
 If your symptoms include pain or changes in the skin as a result of cold exposure, consult your podiatrist or family doctor for treatment.

 References are pending.